Lamu Island Kenya Travel Guide

 Lamu Island forms part of the Lamu Archipelago, a collection of islands along Kenya's northern coast.
 The archipelago lies just south of the Somali border, though Lamu Island itself maintains peace for visitors.
 Manda Island, home to Manda Airport, sits directly across a narrow channel from Lamu Old Town.

 The architecture of Lamu Old Town is a testament to this layered past, featuring traditional Swahili houses built from coral stone and mangrove poles, adorned with intricate carved wooden doors.
-These structures blend local building techniques with elements of Arab, Indian, and European design.
+These constructions blend local building techniques with elements of Arab, Indian, and European design.

 The town's narrow, winding alleys, designed to keep out the strong sun and for easy movement by foot and donkey, speak to centuries of urban planning adapted to the coastal climate and cultural values.